JackWangCUMT/petri/README.md

 A C# Petri Net editor and compiler with a C++ runtime.
 The editor/compiler is built against the Mono framework, see below for execution and compilation of the editor.

+## Bootstrapping a fresh repository
+Simply run the `bootstrap.sh` script at the root of the repository.
+It currently initializes the Git submodules.

 ## Running the editor/compiler
 ### Linux
 Install the Mono runtime by following the instructions found here: http://www.mono-project.com/docs/getting-started/install/linux/